mattcroat/joy-of-code/posts/svelte-matching-game/svelte-matching-game.md

 ---
-title: Svelte Matching Game
+title: Learn Svelte By Making A Matching Game
 description: Learn state management and reactivity in Svelte by making a matching game.
 slug: svelte-matching-game
 published: '2023-08-08'
 category: svelte
-draft: true
 ---

+{% youtube id="w2q9caYXgkg" title="Learn Svelte By Making A Matching Game" %}

 ## Table of Contents